sreeharimenon1994/image_classification/README.md

 # Image classification

 This code pattern demonstrates how images can be classified using Convolutional Neural Network (CNN).
-Two methods are used: VGG and ResNet.
+VGG-16 and ResNet-34 is implemented with Batch Normalization and Dropout for better performance.

 ## Cost and Accuracy